-Power Awning and Awning Light Switch (Located near entrance door.)
+Power Awning and Awning Light Switch

+Located near entrance door.

+(The switch configuration may vary)

+-Typical View

 Pinch Hazard.
 Ensure there are no people who could be harmed or objects that can be damaged.
 Failure to heed this warning could result in severe injury and/ or property damage.